lhbench/lhbench/README.md

 * Micro Merge Comparison

 # Results | December 2022
 All experiments were run using Apache Spark on AWS EMR 6.9.0 storing data in AWS S3 using Delta Lake 2.2.0, Apache Hudi 0.12.0, and Apache Iceberg 1.1.0.
 This version of EMR is based on Apache Spark 3.3.0.
-More details on these runs can be found in the paper (TODO link to paper when available).
+More details on these runs can be found in the [paper](https://www.cidrdb.org/cidr2023/papers/p92-jain.pdf).

 ## 3TB TPC-DS Results